 - Ask for letters.
 Make sure you follow-up on your letters!
 This is really important!
 If you don’t have a letter from an institution it can look suspicious.

-- Get LOR’s
+- Get LOR’s.

 - Register for the NRMP.

 - Once you get your ERAS token from OSA, begin to fill out the application early.
 Submitting early is key!
+Interview invites start going out days after the application deadline, so make sure you have submit the application on time.

 - Scheduling and Attending Interviews